-Meal Components for School Meals
+SHOW SLIDE: Meal Components for School Meals

-A meal component is one of the food groups that comprises a reimbursable lunch or breakfast.
+SAY: A meal component is one of the food groups that comprises a reimbursable lunch or breakfast.
 There are five required meal components at lunch and three required meal components at breakfast.
-Meal components must be offered in at least the daily minimum required amounts and weekly minimum amounts, if applicable. throughout this training.
+Meal components must be offered in at least the daily minimum required amounts and weekly minimum amounts, if applicable.
 Lunch and breakfast meal components share many similarities and have some distinctive requirements specific for each meal.
 We will discuss the similarities and the specific requirements throughout this training.

-Meal Components for Lunch
+SHOW SLIDE: Meal Components for Lunch

-The meal components that must be offered in a reimbursable lunch are:
+SAY: The meal components that must be offered in a reimbursable lunch are: